Skip to main content

 Click Filters, then click Add a filter.

-Select from available filter criteria:
+Select from available filter criteria, such as:

 • Job title: Filter by role